 This mode uses AI segmentation to put each meeting participant in the same background, creating a virtual auditorium where every participant can be seen at all times.
 Users can now personalize their meeting views even further by viewing shared content together and creating participant side-by-side views.
 Live reactions and chat bubbles that show when participants are typing help to keep viewers engaged.

-Until June 31, 2021, the free version of Teams allows for up to 300 participants to meet for a maximum of 60 minutes.
-Teams offers 1 free version and 3 paid plans, billable on a yearly or monthly basis.
+Microsoft Teams offers 1 free version and 3 paid plans, billable on a yearly or monthly basis.
 Note, however, that all three of the paid plans require a year-long commitment, while the free version doesn’t require a commitment of any kind.

 Each version of Teams, including the free one, comes with:

 - Pre-scheduled meetings

 - UP to 2GB of file attachments per user and up to 10GB of storage per team

 - Real-time collaboration in Microsoft Word, PowerPoint, and Excel